GLIMS-RGI/rgi_user_guide/docs/regions/rgi05.md

 Glacier locations and changes between RGI6 and RGI7.
 :::

-No changes to RGI6, with the exception of Northern Greenland. **Glaciers with connectivity level 2** {cite:p}`Rastner2012` **have now been removed from the RGI.** These glaciers where part of the RGI files but almost always discarded for analyses or glacier projections.
+No changes to RGI6, with the exception of Northern Greenland and the [Flade Isblink Icecap where ice divides have been added](https://github.com/GLIMS-RGI/rgi7_scripts/issues/39). **Glaciers with connectivity level 2** {cite:p}`Rastner2012` **have now been removed from the RGI.** These glaciers where part of the RGI files but almost always discarded for analyses or glacier projections.
 This change removes this potential for confusion.

 ## Additional information